 And on that note…

 If you were employed, you would be entitled to paid holiday leave (usually 25 days in the UK).
 Of course as a freelancer there is no paid holiday, however that doesn’t mean you shouldn’t have any.

 Taking a break is so important for your wellbeing and to recharge your batteries.
 Take as much, or as little, as you need and can afford.
 And a holiday doesn’t necessarily mean having to go away – a staycation is still a holiday!

 If you can’t afford to take off a week or two at a time, then consider a day off every month or a long weekend every couple of months.

-Last year I authored A Wellbeing Guide for Comms Professionals with CharityComms.
+At the end of 2019 I authored A Wellbeing Guide for Comms Professionals with CharityComms.
 It’s packed full of expert tips and techniques and case studies.
 It’s aimed at comms professionals but really it’s for everyone.
-You can read the free guide here.
+You can read the free Wellbeing Guide for Comms Professionals here.